Dscano/learn-asciidoc/p4-spec-next/README-madoko-to-asciidoc-notes.md

-AsciiDoc: Usually the same, except if a backtick ends up in the middle of a word as in one of the examples above, you must use double-backticks instead, as shown below.
+AsciiDoc: Usually the same, except if a backtick ends up in the middle of a word as in one of the examples above, you must use double-backticks instead, as shown below in the example on the second line.

 Also the `#` character is used to surround text to be highlighted in AsciiDoc, which can trigger if you try to use a single such character somewhere.
-One way to avoid that for monospace text is to surround it the a backtick and plus sign combination, as shown below.
+One way to avoid that for monospace text is to surround it with a backtick and plus sign combination, as shown below in the last two examples:

 ```
 `select`